-- · Use a grounded wrist strap designed for static discharge. - Touch a grounded metal object before you remove the board from the antistatic bag. - Handle the board by its edges only; do not touch its components, peripheral chips, memory modules, or gold contacts. - When handling chips or modules, avoid touching their pins. - Put the system board and peripherals back into their anti-static bags when not in use. - For grounding purposes, be sure your computer system's chassis provides excellent conductive contact between its power supply, case, the mounting fasteners, and the system board.
+- Use a grounded wrist strap designed to prevent static discharge. - Touch a grounded metal object before you remove the board from the antistatic bag. - Handle the board by its edges only; do not touch its components, peripheral chips, memory modules or gold contacts. - When handling chips or modules, avoid touching their pins. - Put the system board and peripherals back into their antistatic bags when not in use. - For grounding purposes, be sure your computer system's chassis provides excellent conductivity between its power supply, the case, the mounting fasteners and the system board.